··6 min read

 • No privacy policy, or one that's intentionally vague

-• Your conversations are used to train AI models without clear consent
+• Conversations used to train AI models without clear consent

 • No way to delete your data